igor-gregori/1brc/README.md

 - Using bun, str.split() is 5x slower then str.slice(), and Map is a little bit faster than a plain Object.
 - Maybe I can improve more my ts/bun implementation.
 I know the problem with memory allocation, I'm spending 2.9ms for process each chunk, maybe if I pre-alocate the memory I can decrease the preassure on GC.
 - Maybe I can implement some tricks to use less GC/allocation, but I want test some other languages and keep the code understandable.
+- Some implementations are not totally complete, I need handle the results of parallel process.

 #### Links